 Our officers will always ask you for permission to enter your home.
 They will then go through a questionnaire with you.
-In some cases, our officers may wish to inspect your house.
+In some cases, our inspectors may wish to inspect your house.
 In that case, they will ask for your permission to do so.

 What happens if you do not let the SVB officers into your house?